KiranRambha/Local-Exchange-Trading-System/README.md

 **Local Exchange Trading System** or **LETS** is an internet based, not-for-profit inter-community trading network which provides its members with information service and the members can buy/sell goods and services among themselves using a local currency (LETS Credits) rather than the national currency.

+These can also be viewed as favours which can mutually benefit the community and all its members.
+It not only enables the transfer of skills and services but also improves a person's or group's prospect, by providing them with skills such as learning a new language, or by simply providing them with an essential service such as gardening or plumbing.

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.